-The following are the executive officers of our Company as of March 1, 2018:
+The following are the executive officers of our Company as of March 13, 2019:

-Mitchell B. Lewis, age 56, has served as our President and Chief Executive Officer, and as a Director of BlueLinx Holdings Inc. since January 2014.
-Mr. Lewis has held numerous leadership positions in the building products industry since 1992, including President and Chief Executive Officer of Euramax Holdings, Inc. from February 2008, through November 2013.
-Mr. Lewis also served as Chief Operating Officer in 2005, Executive Vice President in 2002, and group Vice President in 1997, of Euramax Holdings, Inc. and its predecessor companies.
+Mitchell B. Lewis, age 57, has served as our President and Chief Executive Officer, and as a Director of BlueLinx Holdings Inc. since 2014.
+Mr. Lewis has held numerous leadership positions in the building products industry since 1992.
+Mr. Lewis served as President and Chief Executive Officer of Euramax Holdings, Inc., a building products manufacturer, from February 2008, through November 2013.
+Mr. Lewis also served as Chief Operating Officer in 2005, Executive Vice President in 2002, and group Vice President in 1997 of Euramax Holdings, Inc. and its predecessor companies.
 Prior to being appointed group Vice President, Mr. Lewis served as President of Amerimax Building Products, Inc. Prior to 1992, Mr. Lewis served as Corporate Counsel with Alumax Inc. and practiced law with Alston & Bird LLP, specializing in mergers and acquisitions.
 Mr. Lewis received a Bachelor of Arts degree in Economics from Emory University, and a Juris Doctor degree from the University of Michigan.

-Susan C. O'Farrell, age 54, has served as our Senior Vice President, Chief Financial Officer, Treasurer, and Principal Accounting Officer since May 2014.
-Prior to joining us, Ms. O'Farrell was a senior financial executive holding several roles with The Home Depot since 1999.
-As the Vice President of Finance, she led teams supporting the retail organization.
+Susan C. O'Farrell, age 55, has served as our Senior Vice President, Chief Financial Officer, Treasurer, and Principal Accounting Officer since 2014.
+Prior to joining us, Ms. O'Farrell was a senior financial executive holding several roles with The Home Depot, Inc. since 1999.
+As The Home Depot's Vice President of Finance, she led teams supporting the retail organization.
 Ms. O'Farrell was also responsible for the finance function for The Home Depot's At Home Services Group.
 Ms. O'Farrell led the financial operations of The Home Depot, and she served as the VP Finance for the Northern Division of the company.
-Ms. O'Farrell began her career with Andersen Consulting, LLP, leaving as an Associate Partner in 1996 for a strategic information systems role with AGL Resources, which is now a wholly-owned subsidiary of Southern Company.
+Ms. O'Farrell began her career with Andersen Consulting, LLP (now Accenture), leaving as an Associate Partner in 1996 for a strategic information systems role with AGL Resources (now Southern Company Gas).
 Ms. O'Farrell earned a Bachelor of Science degree in Business Administration from Auburn University and completed Emory University's Executive Leadership program.